Zika virus and pregnancy

 There’s no vaccine to help prevent the Zika virus.
 Researchers are working to develop a Zika vaccine, but it may not be available to the public for 1 to 2 years.
 If you’re pregnant or trying to get pregnant, here's what you and your partner can do to protect yourselves from Zika:

 - Don't travel to a Zika-affected area unless you absolutely have to.
-If you do visit these areas, talk to your health care provider before you travel and take steps to prevent mosquito bites during your trip.
+If you do visit these areas, talk to your health care provider before you go and take steps to prevent mosquito bites during your trip.
 Check CDC travel alerts for updates.

 - Prevent mosquito bites.
 See the information below about how to protect yourself and your family.

 - Don't have sex with a male or female partner who may be infected with Zika virus or who has recently travelled to a Zika-affected area.
 If you do have sex, use a barrier method of birth control every time.
-Barrier methods keep a man’s sperm from reaching a woman’s egg, and some help protect against sexually transmitted diseases (also called STDS).
-Barrier methods include condoms (male or female) and dental dams.
-A dental dam is a square piece of rubber that can help protect you from STDs during oral sex.

 - If you work in a hospital, doctor’s office, lab or other health care setting, follow your workplace safety rules.
 Wear gloves, a gown, a mask and goggles.
 Don’t have direct contact with body fluids and lab samples that may be infected with Zika virus.
 After direct contact with infected patients, fluids or lab samples, wash your hands well with soap and water or use a hand sanitizer with 60 percent alcohol in it.
 Follow safety rules for throwing out needles and other items that may have body fluids on them.